Homemade Mothers day gift

 Ok so I will start off by saying you will NOT be cutting the top and bottom off the printable..
-This is how your will know if the letters or on their level..Only cut off the sides like the first letter M is showing on the left.
+This is how you will know if your attaching the letters on straight..Only cut off the sides.
+Example: Like the first letter M is showing on the left.

 I stained my wood board in the color “special walnut”.
 You can choose to paint or stain yours.
-If stained don’t forget to clear coat with something so you don’t get the stain transferred onto your thread.
-If painted it’s a one step deal.
+If you stain it don’t forget to clear coat with something so you don’t get the stain all over your thread.
+If painted, it’s a one step deal.

 Without measuring how far off I wanted the letters from the bottom I simply lined the paper with the wood and measured the gaps in between the letters to make sure they are even.
 Then I taped them off and started nailing in.

 My first letter.. 😀 😀 all done.

 Don’t forget to start from the center of the heart and work your way around..
 Just like drawing one 😀 😀

 Here’s a snippet of my mini clothespins..
 Gosh it was like dominos..
 They wouldn’t hold still.
 I had to prop them up with mini rocks. hehe.
 I decided to copper leaf them to match my pink rose gold heart. 😀

 To start threading your letters simply tie a knot at one end and start outlining the whole letter before you start getting all messy. 😀

 I did different directions and then went all messy towards the end filling in uneven gaps.